RAD: Towards Trustworthy Retrieval-Augmented Multi-modal Clinical Diagnosis: Experiments

 \subsubsection{Interpretability from Visual Perspective}

-To quantitatively assess the impact of knowledge injection from the visual perspective, we conduct zero-shot grounding experiments on the ChestX-Det dataset~\cite{liu2020chestx}.
+Symmetrically, we conduct zero-shot grounding experiments on the ChestX-Det dataset~\cite{liu2020chestx}.
 The results shown in Table~\ref{tab:visual-explain} demonstrate a significant improvement in mIoU scores for lesion detection after the injection of refined guidelines.
 Besides, Figure~\ref{fig:interpret-vision-2} illustrates multiple cases of lesion grounding.
 For clearer visualization, we overlay spectrum heatmaps on the original CXR images, together with the ground truth bounding box highlighted in red.
 A comparison between the lesions identified by the model and the bounding boxes marked by clinical experts reveals a notable improvement in alignment when our guidelines are applied.
 This indicates that the model’s focus is more accurately directed toward clinically significant lesions, emphasizing RAD’s enhanced diagnosis capabilities and interpretability under the guidance of external knowledge.